The WealthPlan LLC

 Power of Attorney

 Power of Attorney allows you to choose someone you trust to take care of your financial matters on your behalf.
-Many people may choose a spouse, relative, or close friend to be their Power of Attorney.
+Many people may choose a spouse, relative, or close friend as their Power of Attorney.
 The agent’s duties could include, for example, allowing your agent to perform banking transactions, real estate transactions, and estate transactions on your behalf.
 If you would like to give your agent the ability to gift your assets to others in the event Medicaid planning or estate planning is necessary, it is important that the Power of Attorney allow for gifting in excess of the $5,000 limitation currently in effect.

 One of the first clients I worked with when I started my legal career provides an example of how important it is to have a will.
 My client was a young woman who unexpectedly lost her husband with whom she had 3 minor children.
 They were a young couple and never considered the importance of preparing a will.
 According to state law, the NY “intestacy statute” – or the statute which sets forth how property is distributed when there is no will or testamentary instrument, the assets of the deceased husband were divided as follows: the first $50,000 plus half of the estate passed to the surviving spouse, and the remaining 50% of the estate passed to the minor children.
 This forced our client, a grieving spouse, to initiate a guardianship proceeding in court to have her appointed as the Guardian of Property of her own children!
 Once appointed, our client had to account to the court each year to show that she was using the money properly and solely for the benefit of her children.